 A Glossary of Terms for Preparing Sauces

 Most cookbooks have a glossary at the end to help you with key terms associated with the book's theme.
-However, I think it is more helpful if we look at these basic terms BEFORE we get started so you have a better idea of what I'm talking about.
+However, it is more helpful to look at these basic terms BEFORE we get started so you have a better idea of what I'm talking about.

 BOUQUET GARNI